Orie Kimoto

-Naoko Yabuta (薮田 尚子, Yabuta Naoko), known by her stage name Orie Kimoto (樹元 オリエ, Kimoto Orie), is a Japanese actress and voice actress.
+Naoko Yabuta (薮田 尚子, Yabuta Naoko), known by her stage name Orie Kimoto (樹元 オリエ, Kimoto Orie), is a Japanese voice actress.

-Career

-Although she was active in her real name (then) at the time of "Kirakira ☆ Melody Gakuen" (first year student, number 63), after graduating she took the name Nao Hoshino.
-The stage name was given by Kaneta Kimotsuki, the head of 21st century FOX.

-In November 2002, she went on stage for the first time at the 21st Century Fox 51st Performance "Moonlight and Organ".
-Since then, she has appeared on Fox's stage and has acted as a stage actress in the theater unit “Sanninkai”, presided by Kappei Yamaguchi, Wataru Takagi, and Tomokazu Seki.
-On March 31, 2006, she left Fox.
-Later, she became a member of Gokū, represented by Kappei Yamaguchi.
+Biography

-She made her debut as a voice actress in the 2004 anime film Inuyasha the Movie: Fire on the Mystic Island.
-After that, she formed the theater unit Tatsumi Musume with Yayoi Otomo, Mai Tanaka, Kazuki Yukimuro and others.
-In the audition for the role of Kagura Tennōzu in Speed Grapher, the final candidate was rejected.
+Kimoto debuted as a voice actress in the 2004 animated film Inuyasha the Movie: Fire on the Mystic Island.
+Afterwards, she formed the theater unit Tatsumi Musume with Yayoi Otomo, Mai Tanaka, Kazuki Yukimuro, and others.
+During the audition for the role of Kagura Tennōzu in Speed Grapher, the final candidate was rejected.

-Since 2008, she refocused on the stage, making sporadic appearances.
+Since 2008, Kimoto has focused on the stage, making sporadic appearances.
 She sometimes performs voice acting.

-Personal life

-On June 8, 2010, she announced her marriage to manga artist Riichiro Inagaki, best known for Eyeshield 21 and Dr. Stone.
-They have 3 children.
+On June 8, 2010, Kimoto announced her marriage to manga artist Riichiro Inagaki, who is best-known for creating Eyeshield 21 and Dr. Stone.